jeyremy/homebridge-devialet-bridge/Readme.md

   - Name :  any name you want to
   - host : must be the ip adress of your Phantom Bridge (static ip, or force by router)
   - maxVolume : number between 1 to 100 but please keep in mind that 100 is realy loud an siri can misunderstand something
+  - defaultVolume : the volume you wnat when turn on the devialet ; number between 1 to 100 but please keep in mind that 100 is realy loud.

  ` If you are interested in setting the volume of your Phantom(s) with Siri, Only remember to not tell Siri "Set the light in the Living room to 100 %" ;)

  `` We also suggest, in homekit, to put your Devialet Light switch in a different Room in order to not have bad surprise setting something like "Turn on all light in the Living Room" :)